git075/Blog-App/README.md

 docker run -d -p 8080:8080 --name blog-container blog-app The application will now be accessible at http://your-ec2-public-ip:8080.

-API Endpoints
+## API Endpoints

-1. User Registration & Login
-POST /api/auth/register - Register a new user.
-POST /api/auth/login - Log in with credentials to receive a JWT token.
-2. Blog Post Management
+### 1. Blog Post Management

-GET /api/posts - Get all blog posts.
-GET /api/posts/{id} - Get a specific blog post by ID.
-POST /api/posts - Create a new blog post.
-PUT /api/posts/{id} - Update an existing blog post by ID.
+- **POST** `/api/blogs`
+  Create a new blog post.
+The request body should contain the blog's title and content.
+Upon successful creation, the blog post will be returned with a `201 Created` status.

+- **GET** `/api/blogs`
+  Retrieve a list of all blog posts with pagination support.
+You can provide the `page` and `size` query parameters to control the number of results per page and which page of results to return.

+- **GET** `/api/blogs/{id}`
+  Retrieve a specific blog post by its ID.
+If the blog post with the provided ID exists, it will be returned with a `200 OK` status.
+If not, a `204 No Content` status will be returned.

+- **PUT** `/api/blogs/{id}`
+  Update an existing blog post by its ID.
+The request body should contain the updated title and content of the blog.
+If the blog post is successfully updated, the updated blog post is returned with a `200 OK` status.

+- **DELETE** `/api/blogs/{id}`
-DELETE /api/posts/{id} - Delete a blog post by ID.
+  Delete a blog post by its ID.
+A `204 No Content` status is returned upon successful deletion.

+### 2. Blog Post Summary Generation

+- **GET** `/api/blogs/{id}/summary`
+  Generate a summary of the blog post with the specified ID.
+The blog content will be processed by an AI service to generate a summary.
+If the blog content is empty or invalid, a `400 Bad Request` status will be returned.
+If there is an issue with the AI service, an error message with a `500 Internal Server Error` or a `429 Too Many Requests` status may be returned.

 Environment Variables
 SPRING_DATASOURCE_URL: MySQL database URL.